greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 ### <a id="topic22"></a>Postgres Planner Control Parameters

 The following parameters control the types of plan operations the Postgres Planner can use.
-Enable or disable plan operations to force the Postgres Planner to choose a different plan.
+Enable or deactivate plan operations to force the Postgres Planner to choose a different plan.
 This is useful for testing and comparing query performance using different plan types.

 - [enable_bitmapscan](guc-list.html#enable_bitmapscan)
 - [enable_groupagg](guc-list.html#enable_groupagg)